-- 1. Completing ENG001 (if placed into it), ENG 101, and ENG 102 is a continuous enrollment requirement with the exception that a student placed into ENG102 in the fall may wait until the spring semester to enroll in it. - 2.
-Placement is based on ACT Reading section scores or SAT Evidenced-Based Reading and Writing scores.
-See point 5 below for students without official ACT or SAT scores. - 1.
-If either the highest ACT Reading score or the highest ACT English score is 19 or less (SAT EBRW of 520 or less), placement into ENG 001 College English - 2.
-If both the highest ACT Reading score and the highest ACT English score are 20 or higher (SAT EBRW of 530 or more) then - If the highest ACT Reading score is 20 to 24 (SAT EBRW of 530 to 600) the student places into ENG101 - If the highest ACT Reading score is 25 or higher (SAT EBRW of 610 or more) the student places into ENG102
+- 1. Completing ENG001 (if placed into it), ENG 101, and ENG 102 is a continuous enrollment requirement, with the exception that a student placed into ENG 102 in the fall may wait until the spring semester to enroll in it. - 2.
+Placement is based on ACT Reading section scores, SAT Evidenced-Based Reading and Writing scores, or Accuplacer Reading and Writing exam scores. - 2.1.
+Placement into ENG 001 if one of the student's highest scores is either

+- 19 or less on either ACT English or ACT Reading scores (SAT EBRW of 520 or less), or - 249 or less on Accuplacer Writing and 236 or less on Accuplacer Reading